mqtthiqs/at-doc/docs/modules/time.md

 Feed _Time_ some simple rhythmic loop.
 Introduce a few taps, and arrange them in time so that they repeat incoming audio in a rhythm of your choosing.
 Vary their gain and/or cutoff to taste.
-Tuning is a long but rewarding process, as you discover new syncopations and grooves.
+Tuning is a precise but rewarding process, as you discover new syncopations and grooves.

 ### Complex looping